 Clearly, keeping an eye on the chemical composition of your indoor environment is of crucial importance to ensure healthy indoor air quality.
 However, since these compounds might not be easily detected it is important to proceed with seasonal assessments of your office building, school and household to verify the level of chemicals present.
-In this case, Indoor Air Quality can provide adequate, reliable and high-quality assistance analyzing the overall air quality of your indoor environment and providing effective solutions.
+In this case, Indoor Air Quality can provide adequate, reliable and high-quality assistance by analyzing the overall air quality of your indoor environment and providing effective solutions such as formaldehyde testing.

 People also ask